pinDeliver/pinDeliver/documentation/settings_language.md

 # Language settings

-On this page you set the default language for the company.
-For each user, driver and customer order it is possible to override the language but unless language is specified the default language will be used.
+This page allows you to define the company's default language.
+While it is possible to customize the language for individual users, drivers, and customer orders, the default language will be used in cases where no specific language is selected.

 ![Language Settings](/images/settings_language_settings.png)